kushalyadav/js-santa-app/README.md

-# JS Santa Application:
+# JS Santa Application based on react:

-This is basic application based on React Frontend + NodeJS backend server with express to achieve this.
+This is a basic application based on React Frontend + NodeJS backend server with express to achieve this.

 ## Running the code.